GageHarmon/VetMedTracker/src/README.md

 ## Contributing
 If you find any issues or have suggestions for improvement, please feel free to reach out or submit a pull request.

+## Acknowledgments
+Animista and Material UI.
+MDN and ChatGPT for general knowledge and code adjustment.